 Students love a pat on the back when they do something right, and a great student example goes a long way in terms of modeling for the struggling writers.
 So, if your students are working on introductions or topic sentences, walk around reading from their drafts, and stop when you see a decent one.
 Praise the writer (be specific about what he or she has done well), and then quietly ask if you may read this wonderful example aloud.
 I don’t mind interrupting my writers to read a good, strong example and pointing out its attributes.
 I notice students who begin erasing because they realize they were on the wrong track.
 Other kids raise their hands and ask me to check theirs.
 An “I can” mindset begins to take over the classroom!

 Wouldn’t it would be great if students could just take their topic and visualize the organizational structure needed for a formal essay?
 Well, we all know, in most cases, that’s not reality.
-Graphic organizers provide students with a specific format as they gather ideas, details, and examples for their required paragraphs.
-To prevent frustration, make sure each field contains enough space for students to write in the required information.
+When providing a graphic organizer, make sure it’s detailed and specific, so students can easily gather ideas and examples in the exact format required for the essay.
+To prevent frustration, make sure each field contains enough space for students to write in the information.
 You could also insert some arrows to help students see the “flow” of the paragraphs.
 Other helps: Remind students that they don’t have to write complete sentences on the organizer—that will come during drafting.
-Check that each student has enough information on the organizer, which is necessary before going on to the drafting.
+Also, check that each student has enough information on the organizer, which is necessary before going on to the drafting.

 Use Mentor Texts